Masters by Research (MAR)

 Our Masters by Research degree allows you to undertake extended independent research at Masters level.

-You'll carry out a research project on a topic of your choice, with expert guidance from a single supervisor or two co-supervisors, and use your findings to produce a thesis of around 30,000 words.
+You'll carry out a research project on a topic of your choice, with expert guidance from two co-supervisors, and use your findings to produce a thesis of around 30,000 words.

 Unlike a Masters degree, a Masters by Research degree doesn't include any taught content.
 Instead, you'll work closely with your supervisor to agree the content and structure of your research project, as well as your process and schedule.